gdesnoues/complete-line/README.md

 ## Configuration

 Go to `File > Preferences > Settings > Extensions > Complete Line`
-- chose your default repeted character
+- choose your default repeated character
-- chose the final line length
+- choose the final line length

 ## Command key

 Use `Ctrl+Shift+:` to complete the end of your active line with the character define in the configuration

-if you want to repete a desired string, select it before use the command key
+if you want to repeat a desired string, select it before use the command key

 ## Known Issues